How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 • People with heart diseases, blood disorders, or respiratory issues

-The time it takes to get CO poisoning depends on the concentration of the gas.
 Typically, people start experiencing initial symptoms like nausea and headache within five minutes of exposure.
-Patients often present with shortness of breath, chest pain, or an unconscious state within 1-2 hours of exposure.
+With most feeling severe dizziness accompanied by chest pain, shortness of breath or falling unconscious within 1-2 hours of exposure.

 Theresa Orr

-Theresa Orr is an Earth Scientist who specializes in determining past climates from rocks using geochemistry.
+Theresa Orr holds a PhD in Earth Science and specializes in determining past climates from rocks using geochemistry.
 Her passion for clean water, soil and air drives her to provide easy to understand information for everyone to read.

 Recent Posts